gematik/app-PkiTestsuite/README.md

 ```

 This configuration is also written to every tsl as the download points in `PointersToOtherTSL`.
 For
-this reason it is crucial to configure it correctly before generating the initial TSL for the test
+this reason, it is crucial to configure it correctly before generating the initial TSL for the test
 object (see [Initial TSL and Trust Anchor](./README.md#initial-tsl-and-trust-anchor)).

-The TSL provider is started automatically at the configured socket, but in can be started
+The TSL provider is started automatically at the configured socket, but it can be started
 independently.
 To do so, one has to set `appPath` to `"externalStartup"` in the `pkits.yml`.
 Address
 and port can be passed to the jar via `--server.port=[port]`
 and `--server.address=[ipAddressOrFqdn]`.
 This way it is possible to run the TSL provider in a